paypal/manticore-native/README.md

 there is no "synchronization" of values or events or anything - **there is only one truth, and it lives in the JavaScript environment**.

-# ISSUES

-there are still places where we have language specific knowledge in the generator (but it should be factored out).

-DustJS seemed great at the time we wrote this whole thing, but we don't really love it anymore.
-There's probably a better templating language for a case like this where whitespace matters (for example) - so you should suggest it to us.

-`basenames` and `extensions` need to be updated

-use varname library instead of the really weird .toUpperCase in the dust helpers

-specify templates dir SEPARATELY from config.json, and let config.json be anything

-continue to work on docs for adding manticore to project

-add hello world example file

-fix objc stack trace to pull lines from input js

 License
 =======